diku-dk/futhark/docs/js-api.rst

 --------------

 FutharkContext is a class that contains information about the context and configuration from the C API.
 It has methods for invoking the Futhark entry points and creating FutharkArrays on the WebAssembly heap.

+.. js:function:: newFutharkContext()

+   Asynchronously create a new ``FutharkContext`` object.

 .. js:class:: FutharkContext()

-   Creates a new ``FutharkContext``.
+   A bookkeeping class representing an instance of a Futhark program.
+   Do *not* directly invoke its constructor - always use the ``newFutharkContext()`` factory function.

 .. js:function:: FutharkContext.free()